 About your motivation and commitment

-1. On a scale of 1 to 10, how much better is this idea from your previous ideas?
+1. On a scale of 1 to 10, how much better is this idea than your previous ones?

 2. Think back to the last app idea you were excited about, what were the reasons that stopped you from following through with it?